Private, In-Home Tutoring in Haverstraw, New York

-SchoolTutoring Academy’s tutoring programs for Haverstraw students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Haverstraw, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The town of Haverstraw, New York, is located within the North Rockland Central School District.
 The district, which serves the northern part of Rockland County, is made up of six elementary schools, one middle school, and one high school.
 The district is home to 7,000 students.
 Curricula in subject areas such as the arts, science, and social studies are based on the New York State Learning Standards.
 The New York State P-12 Common Core Learning Standards serve as the basis for Haverstraw’s English Language Arts and math curricula.